wintercg/proposal-common-minimum-api/asynclocalstorage.md

   // In this subset, exit() is equivalent to calling `run(undefined, fn)` exit(fn, ...args) : any;

-  // Returns the value of store associated with this ALS instance
+  // Returns the value of the store associated with this ALS instance
   // in the current frame's storage context. getStore() : any;
 }